2021 Tampa Bay Buccaneers season: Week 15: vs. New Orleans Saints

 Tampa Bay hosted division rival New Orleans on Sunday Night Football.
 With a win, the Buccaneers would clinch the NFC South division title (the club's first since 2007).
-The Saints shutout the Buccaneers 9–0, sweeping the regular season series for the third year in a row.
+However, the Saints (who were heavy underdogs) shutout the Buccaneers 9–0, sweeping the regular season series for the third year in a row.
 It was also the first time Brady was shutout in a game since Week 14 of the 2006 season against the Miami Dolphins.

 Injuries sent several Buccaneers players to the locker room.
 Mike Evans (strained hamstring), Chris Godwin (torn ACL), Leonard Fournette (hamstring), Lavonte David (foot), and Pat O'Connor (knee) all left the game early.
 Breshad Perriman was inactive on the COVID-19 list, while Antonio Brown and Mike Edwards were both serving the final game of a three-week suspension due to presenting counterfeit vaccination cards.
 Quarterback Tom Brady was sacked four times, threw an interception, and fumbled away the ball on a quarterback scramble.
 Neither team reached the end zone, and Brett Maher's three field goals were the only points of the game.

 Prior to the game, Saints head coach Sean Payton tested positive for COVID-19 and was not permitted to attend.
-With the loss (their first home loss of the season), Tampa Bay slipped to 10–4, and failed to secure a playoff berth for at least one additional week.
+With the loss (their lone home loss of the season), Tampa Bay slipped to 10–4, and failed to secure a playoff berth for at least one additional week.